 In some cases, property owners can be held liable for third-party assaults that occurred due to poor lighting.
 In negligent security cases, a victim of a third-party assault sues the property owner for their injuries.
 In most cases, the perpetrator cannot be held accountable in civil court because they do not have the resources to pay damages.
 A negligent security lawsuit can be brought when a property has a history of similar third-party attacks of which the owner knew or should have known, yet it failed to guard against them.

 Often, poor lighting is what enables people to commit violent crimes in parking lots, in the alleys next to bars, or at gas stations.
 The criminal may assume that they will get away with it because the victim cannot see them for the purposes of identification.
 An owner who knows about multiple muggings outside his convenience store, for instance, may owe an obligation to customers to make sure that the lighting is sufficient and that other precautionary measures are taken.

-If you are injured in a poor lighting accident, you should retain an experienced premises liability attorney.
+If you are injured in a poor lighting accident, you should retain an experienced Folsom personal injury attorney.
 At Travis G. Black & Associates, our principal formerly worked in law enforcement and insurance, and he can put his insights to work for you.
-We provide dedicated legal representation to injured people in the Sacramento area from our office in Folsom.
+We provide dedicated legal representation to injured people in the California area from our office in Folsom.
 To obtain a free consultation, call Travis G. Black & Associates at 916-962-2896.